spwhitton/consfigurator/doc/ideas.rst

 Project & packaging
 -------------------

-- Define a semantics for version numbers (probably just like Propellor's), start keeping a NEWS file, start actually announcing releases to sgo-software-announce.
+- Start actually announcing releases to sgo-software-announce.
 Take the opportunity to review whole public API for good choices of names and sensible separation of responsibilities.
-  Increment major version number from zero to one.
+Increment major version number from zero to one, and from then on start updating news.rst.